Sketchplanations

 Redshift

 Redshift refers to light being 'shifted' towards the redder end of the spectrum — longer wavelengths — as objects move away from each other.
-If a light source is moving towards us then light is blueshifted, shifting towards the bluer end of the spectrum, shorter wavelengths.
+If a light source is moving towards us, then the light is blueshifted, shifting towards the bluer end of the spectrum, which corresponds to shorter wavelengths.

 Redshift is an example of the Doppler effect, or Doppler shift, in action.
-It's more commonly known by the stretching or compressing of soundwaves as, say, an ambulance moves towards or away from you, or how the sound in front of a moving aircraft eventually can produce a sonic boom.
+It's more commonly known from the stretching or compressing of soundwaves, as, say, an ambulance moves towards or away from you, or how the sound in front of a moving aircraft eventually can produce a sonic boom.

 Published